ohseesoftware/laravel-queue-fake/README.md

 # Usage

-Image you need to fake the queue to call your factories to setup your models, but also want to test a job:
+Imagine you need to fake the queue to call your factories to setup your models, but also want to test a job:

 ```php
 // Given